 14. Spend a day with winged creatures at Pakshipathalam Bird Sanctuary

 Situated at an altitude of 1740 m above sea level, Pakshipathalam Bird Sanctuary is one of Wayanad’s enchantments.
 Pakshipathalam, the very name of the place, refers to the richness of birdlife here.
 Pakshipathalam Bird Sanctuaryis blessed with virgin forests, creeks, and steep hills, which offer challenging avenues for trekking.
 It is a paradise for ornithologists as this place is ideal for bird watching.
 The deep rock caves are found amidst a thick block of rocks and are the abode for several plants and animals.
 Spot rare and exotic species of birds from the watchtowers of the bird sanctuary.

 The best time to visit the Pakshipathalam Bird Sanctuary is October and January.

 15. Observe natural beauty at Neelimala View Point

 Neelimala Viewpoint offers an incredible view of the Meenmutty falls and the emerald beauty of Wayanad.
-From the checkout in the hills, observe the vast green landscape, misty peaks of hills and milky water streams falling from heights to merge with the rivers and ultimately the sea.
+From the checkout in the hills, observe the vast green landscape, misty peaks of hills, and milky water streams falling from heights to merge with the rivers and, ultimately, the sea.

-Set in the folds of the Western Ghats, the viewpoint offers a splendid sight that you cherish throughout your life.
+Set in the folds of the Western Ghats, the viewpoint offers a splendid sight you cherish throughout your life.
 Walk towards the mountain lookout through untrodden paths.
-Thrilling and absolutely delightful, Neelimala View Point is one of the spectacular places to visit in Wayanad.
+Thrilling and delightful, Neelimala View Point is one of the spectacular places to visit in Wayanad.